stephen-fox/packer-breadcrumbs/README.md

 }
 ```

-#### Available variables
-The following configuration variables are available:

-- `include_suffixes` - *array of string* - A list of file suffixes to find in
-the packer config.
-For example, you can specify .ks and .sh files like this:
+#### Common configuration example
+Most users will probably be interested in saving at least one or two file
+types.
+This is done using the `include_suffixes` configuration parameter
+(described below).
+The following example demonstrates how to find and save any
+`.ks` or `.sh` files referenced in your packer template config:
 ```json
 {
   "provisioners": [